HenryHXYao/-CarND-P4/writeup_report.md

 ![alt text][image6]
 ![alt text][image7]

 So I had 13768 samples in total.
-I then preprocessed this data by normalizing the data, randomly shuffling the data set and splitting 20% of the data into a validation set.
+I then preprocessed this data by randomly shuffling the data set and splitting 20% of the data into a validation set.

 ---